 Another reason may be the quality of your sales process.
 If you start valuable conversations, but are not able to close many deals out of those conversations, maybe there’s something to work on in the process of presenting your solution and actually selling it.
 Email is just a start.
 The actions you take (or don’t take) after the email matter as well.

-Hope this post will help you find your way through your outbound campaigns’ metrics.
+Hope this post will help you find a way through your outbound campaigns’ metrics.
 Hope you’ll start tracking the crucial metrics and analyze them, in case you weren’t tracking and analyzing them already (Woodpecker allows to track all of them, by the way).
 I also hope that you’ll draw some conclusions and improve your outbound sales process thanks to that.

 One crucial thing to remember from this post is: don’t get scared by a bunch of numbers!
 Use the numbers to figure out what you can fix in your outreach and the whole sales process.